Where To Enjoy High Tea in New Jersey with Kids

-Mulberry House offers a farm-to-table dining experience, and the tea menu has a kid-friendly package that includes a scone, two finger sandwiches (including grilled cheese, PB&J, and Nutella), and a sweet.
-The tea menu is served Tuesdays through Fridays, 11am – 4 pm, and during brunch hours on weekends.
-Looking for a perfect tea party destination?
-Kids' special event options include Mommy and Me Tea, Alice in Wonderland tea party, birthday tea party, after-school tea party, and more.
+Mulberry House offers a farm-to-table dining experience. and the tea menu has a kid-friendly package that includes a scone, two finger sandwiches (including grilled cheese, PB&J, and Nutella), and a sweet.
+The tea menu is served Tuesdays through Fridays, 11am – 4pm, and during brunch hours on weekends.
+Looking for an unusual kids' party destination?
+Check out their Young Ladies Tea Party package.

 The New Leaf Tea Room & Gift Shoppe – Riverton

 Put on your finest vintage hat (and if you don’t have one, feel free to borrow from the shop’s collection), and savor high tea at The New Leaf Tea Room & Gift Shoppe.
 Afternoon tea is served Wednesday through Saturday with packages that include finger sandwiches, scones, chocolate-covered strawberries, salads, and, of course, Royal Tea.
 Or coffee.
 Or hot chocolate.
-The 6-and-under crowd will cherish the Celebri-Tea package, with heart-shaped tea sandwiches, rosebud cupcakes, chocolate-dipped strawberries, and tea, lemonade, or cocoa.
+The 6-and-under crowd will like the Celebri-Tea package, with heart-shaped tea sandwiches, rosebud cupcakes, chocolate-dipped strawberries, and tea, lemonade, or cocoa.
 Host your child’s next birthday tea party in The Secret Tea Party Tea Room, where guests will dress-up and games, dine on delicious eats, and learn tea party etiquette.
 Special events include Tea with Santa.

 One Steep at a Thyme – Jamesburg

-This lovely two-room, 20-seat Victorian tearoom welcomes visitors for two afternoon tea seatings on Saturdays and Sundays only.
+This lovely two-room, 20-seat Victorian tearoom welcomes visitors for two afternoon tea seatings on Thursday, Friday, Saturday and Sunday.
 The owners treat patrons to an amazing spread from start to finish, even including a palate-cleansing sorbet at the end of high tea.
 Tea tastings, Tarot readings, and sip-and-paint nights are offered regularly.
-Celebrate the holidays with a Dickens Christmas Tea on December 15 and 16.
+Celebrate the holidays with a Dickens Christmas Tea.

 Parteaz – East Hanover